jiten-thakkar/jiten-thakkar.github.io/_posts/2020-05-30-java-generics-and-type-erasure.md

 }
 ```

-You can verify the existence of this bridge method by printing type of parameters using java reflection.
+You can verify the existence of this bridge method by printing the type of parameters using java reflection.

 Here is the code: